Faber-Castell Albrecht Dürer Watercolor Pencils

 Packaging and Presentation – 5/5

 The smaller sets come in either a sturdy metal tin or a thick cardboard box.
 The tin has corrugated grooves for individual pencils while the box has pouches.
+Both do a fine job of presenting and protecting the pencils.
 For the 73 and 120 piece sets, there is an optional high-quality wooden case.
-All three options provide very good protection and also look quite stunning.
+Overall, all three options provide very good protection and also look quite stunning.
 The pencils themselves have color-coordinated exteriors with attractive gold lettering and banding on the base.
+This is a classic look that really makes these pencils give off the sense of being on a higher tier than most of the competition.

 Cost – 3.5/5